apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 Mock Origin Service
 -------------------
-The default "origin" service container provides a basic static file HTTP server as the central respository for content.
+The default "origin" service container provides a basic static file HTTP server as the central repository for content.
 Additional files can be added to the origin root content directory located at ``infrastructure/cdn-in-a-box/origin/content``.
 To request content directly from the origin directly and bypass the CDN:

 * Origin Service URL: http://origin.infra.ciab.test/index.html
 * Docker Host: http://localhost:9200/index.html